|Pokemon Fire Red - Generations (v1.5) Review by: Razor-987

 Graphics 10 Sound 8 Addictive 10 Depth 8 Story 9 Difficulty 7

-- Stat Increases: A handful of Pokemon have had a suitable stat increase, this mainly applies to those with a lower Stat total.
-You can find all these in the Document with the download.
+• Stat Increases – A handful of Pokemon have had a suitable stat increase, this mainly applies to those with a lower Stat total.
+You can find all these on the Document with the download.

-- Gym Rematches: Since these were left out of FRLG, Suicune™ decided to kinda create Gym Leader Rematches.
+• Gym Rematches - Since these were left out of FRLG, I decided to kinda create Gym Leader Rematches.
 These take place in a small building in Vermillion City which you can only access once becoming Champion!

-- Type & Gender Changes: Some Pokemon have had their Types and Gender changed, this applies to those who Suicune™ felt needed them.
+• Type & Gender Changes - Some Pokemon have had their Types and Gender changed, this applies to those who I feel needed them.

-- Attack Changes: Many of the Pokemon now have a more fitting and suitable moveset, this applies to at least 200 Pokemon.
-Suicune™ has also boosted the Power, PP and Accuracy of many Attacks such as Dig, Cut, Aerial Ace etc.
+• Attack Changes – Many of the Pokemon now have a more fitting and suitable moveset, this applies to atleast 200 Pokemon.
+I have also boosted the Power, PP and Accuracy of many Attacks such as Dig, Cut, Aerial Ace etc.

-- Starters: Finally, the Starters have been rearranged to a more diverse mixture which is now Clamperl, Tyrogue and Trapinch.
-These share similar characteristics with each other which is why these three were chosen.
+• Starters – Finally, I have rearranged the Starters to a more diverse mixture which is now Clamperl, Tyrogue and Trapinch.
+These share similar characteristics with each other which is why I chose these three.
 Why not the originals?
-This is because rather than having the generic set of Bulbasaur, Charmander and Squirtle, since it might be fun to change things up a bit and give you the opportunity to obtain a Pokemon that you can't usually obtain that early on in the game.
+This is because rather than having the generic set of Bulbasaur, Charmander and Squirtle, I thought it would be fun to change things up a bit and give you the opportunity to obtain a Pokemon that you can't usually obtain that early on in the game.
 Besides, you will be able to get Bulbasaur, Charmander and Squirtle via events before the third Gym anyway.